-NSW DPI Forest Research & Policy works to ensure that NSW has a competitive forest industry underpinned by forest resources that are accessible, healthy, bio-secure and sustainably managed.
+NSW DPI Forestry Policy, Research and Development work to ensure that NSW has a competitive forest industry underpinned by forest resources that are accessible, healthy, bio-secure and sustainably managed.

 Plantation forestry involves planting trees which may be managed for commercial timber production or environmental purposes.
 Plantation establishment and management operations on both Crown land (including state forests) and freehold land are regulated and supported by the department.